World of Warcraft: The War Within: Into the Deeps

 Now able to access the Coreway, Brinthe, a representative of the Machine Speakers earthen, travels to the settlement of Gundargaz in the Ringing Deeps.
-She finds that her people are in disarray as the Awakening Machine, a facility used to recharge the earthen, was in a state of disrepair, meaning the earthen would eventually all shut down.
+She finds that her people are in disarray as the Awakening Machine, a facility used to recharge the earthen, remained in a state of disrepair, meaning the earthen would eventually all shut down.
 Brinthe is soon joined by Magni, Moira, and Dagran, who together meet with High Speaker Eirich, leader of the Machine Speakers, who dismisses Brinthe's concerns and the numerous problems his people face, seeking only to reactivate the Awakening Machine.
-Deciding to solve the problems herself, Brinthe allies with a group of rebellious kobolds and helps depose their tyrannical leader, ending kobold attacks on earthen settlements.
-Magni and Dagran investigate an abandoned mine only to discover it overrun with skardyn, earthen corrupted with void magic, and soon learn that Eirich allowed Xal'atath to help repair the Awakening Machine, but that any who use it become skardyn.
+Deciding to solve the issues herself, Brinthe allies with a group of rebellious kobolds and helps depose their tyrannical leader, ending kobold attacks on earthen settlements.
+Magni and Dagran investigate an abandoned mine only to discover it overrun with skardyn, earthen corrupted with void magic, and soon learn that Eirich allowed Xal'atath to help repair the Awakening Machine, but that anyone who uses it becomes skardyn.
 Brinthe then confronts Eirich, who finishes corrupting the Awakening Machine out of self-preservation.
 Magni manages to call upon Azeroth's Worldsoul to help purify the machine, shattering his diamond form and returning him to his original dwarven body.
 With the Awakening Machine reactivated, the earthen could now be recharged and no longer faced extinction, and dormant earthen could be reawakened.
 Brinthe takes Eirich's place as High Speaker and unites the Machine Speakers and kobolds to defeat Eirich and his skardyn forces before returning to the surface to join the Council of Dornogal.